serby/service-locator/README.md

-# service-locator - A simple service locator for JavaScript.
+# service-locator - A simple service locator for JavaScript

-service-locator helps keep your system decoupled by providing a central location where your application information can be found by other parts of you application.
+service-locator helps keep your system decoupled by providing a central registry where your application information can be found by other parts of you application.

 [Service Locator on wikipedia](http://en.wikipedia.org/wiki/Service_locator_pattern)